Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 secondary distribution path for the proposal material that matters to the fixed quorum, not a second authority.
 Fetched leaves are admitted only after semantic validation.
-For RNG commits, that means the sidecar leaf carries a `ProposalProof`: the signed proposal position bytes plus the proposal signature, so a node that missed the original proposal relay can verify that the validator really advertised the commitment.
+For RNG commits, that means the sidecar leaf carries a `ProposalProof`: the signed proposal fields (sequence, close time, previous ledger, position) plus the signature, so a node that missed the original proposal relay can verify that the validator really advertised the commitment.
 RNG reveals are leaner: they verify against the already-proven commitment.
 Export signature leaves similarly carry the signed export material and are re-verified before they can become quorum material.

 Without reconciliation, the design would still be safe: the node would count only material it observed through the primary proposal relay and would degrade